PEACHFRONT SPEAKS

 Wednesday, September 24

 DH's work was done, and he was free to join me in my wanderings.
 He had never seen a typical English town or, indeed, any English town, so we decided to explore the highly atmospheric town of Lancaster.
 Well, the first thing we learned is that we had just missed our bus into town and that another would not be along for an hour.
 Silly to wait an hour for a twenty minute walk, don't you think?
 So we strolled toward the center of town, eventually finding the millennium bridge, the Lune River, and a rather steep climb up the hill to the castle.
-We approached the John O'Gaunt Gateway and soon noticed this placard:
+We approached the John O'Gaunt Gateway and soon noticed a placard welcoming us to Her Majesty's Prison.

 "No way," I say.
 "Is this British humor?"
 Then I noticed the razor wire atop some of the high walls, and I started to believe that they were serious.
 Sure enough, when we toured the castle, we learned that it had two working courts (both civil and criminal) and a low security prison.
 In fact, over the centuries, it has held everything from debtors to criminals awaiting to be transported to Australia to witches condemned to execution.
 Our guide said that even though it is owned by Queen Elizabeth, the current Duke (not Duchess) of Lancaster, she has never been inside, and she only whisked herself to the outer door for a moment to exchange some ceremonial keys and then hurry onward to the presumably more pleasant task of unveiling Eric Morecambe's statue.